Canon SL2 versus Sony A7 II

 The physical size and weight of the Canon SL2 and the Sony A7 II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is somewhat larger (7 percent) than the Canon SL2.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (7 percent) than the Canon SL2.
 Moreover, the A7 II is markedly heavier (32 percent) than the SL2.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (SL2) and the Sony FE Lens Catalog (A7 II).
 Mirrorless cameras, such as the A7 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.